benconsult/store_api/starter/README.md

 We call the numericFilter, and pass the regex to see if there a match, then convert symbols to mongoose syntax $gt.

+# filter contd..
+To consider other option to pass , like price and rating as they cannot be converted to mongoose regexp

+split() object into array
+and iterate over the array
+Now, array destructuring for output of regex, price-$gt-40, const [field,operator,value] If priice and rating known as fiels are present in the array, then add property to queryObject

+Resource: Array destructuring

+{ price: { '$gte': 60 }, rating: { '$gte': 4 } }